Sustainable invoicing: Why it's vital for the office of the future

 I think it’s unlikely that anyone would have the foresight to suggest sending all invoices electronically and processing without printing or scanning – just like Henry Ford and the car, the idea was beyond the imagination of most ordinary people.

-But this isn’t just about making processes easier for workers…
+But fast forward to today's world, and this isn’t just about making processes easier for workers anymore...

 E-invoicing = Eco-friendly: Paper invoicing damages the environment

-E-invoicing and e-documents are an innovative solution to the paper problem, the problem being that the consumption of the product is so great that the environment is suffering.
+Sustainable invoicing through E-invoicing and e-documents are an innovative solution to the paper problem - the problem being that the consumption of the product is so great, that the environment is suffering.
+But what is the environmental impact?

-It’s been estimated that paper consumption per office worker ranges between 10,000 & 20,000 sheets a year, with a higher figure likely for accounting and finance industries.*
+It’s been estimated that paper consumption per office worker uses 10,000 sheets of copy paper per year, with a higher figure likely for accounting and finance industries.*

-Trees are a renewable resource so we don’t risk exhausting the supply, yet when you consider that 50% of printed documents are only read once or never read at all**… its seems unnecessary to displace any further wildlife by building new ‘tree farms’, or sourcing 9% of the wood used for paper in mature, irreplaceable forests.***
+Trees are a renewable resource so we don’t risk exhausting the supply, yet when you consider that 50% of printed documents are only read once or never read at all, it seems unnecessary to displace any further wildlife by building new ‘tree farms’, or sourcing 9% of the wood used for paper in mature, irreplaceable forests.

-For those still in favour of paper invoicing, it may be worth mentioning that recycling paper isn’t as efficient as some may believe.
-Paper sludge (a bi-product of the paper recycling process) is full of harmful toxins and its final resting place is usually within landfill… not great.
+For those still in favor of paper invoicing, it may be worth mentioning that recycling paper isn’t as efficient as some may believe.
+Paper sludge (a by-product of the paper recycling process) is full of harmful toxins and its final resting place is usually within landfill… not great.

 E-invoicing: let's ensure there is an office of the future